grahamgilbert/blog/source/_posts/2013-08-09-the-luggage-an-introduction.markdown

 Finally, we're specifying what our payload is going to consist of - in this case, just scriptRunner.
 Line 8 is using the foundation that The Luggage has already built - installing software into ``/usr/local/bin`` is pretty standard, so we don't need to reinvent the wheel here - we just need to tell The Luggage what to do with the one file we're installing, it will work out the rest.

 ### An important note on Makefiles
-Makefiles are really picky about formatiting and spacing - if you get strange errors, make sure you are using tab charcters rather than spaces for example. and make sure you've not missed off a colon or a back-slash anywhere.
+Makefiles are really picky about formatting and spacing - if you get strange errors, make sure you are using tab characters rather than spaces for example. and make sure you've not missed off a colon or a back-slash anywhere.

 ## Prepare the build!
 We're ready to build.
 Let's do it.
 No need to run this as sudo, The Luggage will ask for your password if it needs it.